Arianee/docs/docs/ArianeeDecentralized.md

 *   The certificate is authentic.
 That means the content of the certificate has not changed since the certificate issuance.

-Arianee use the certification process designed by [0xCert](https://0xcert.org/).
+The Arianee protocol uses the certification process designed by [0xCert](https://0xcert.org/).

 ## **Compatible applications**